fnk0/NowInTheater/README.md

 ### Let's get started!!

+If you have not updated yet.
+Update your Android studio to the latest version.
+At the time of writing 1.4.
+Also update your SDK to v23.0

+Create a new Android project with the default settings (i.e. Min SDK 15, blank activity, etc..)

 First of all we should update our

 Top level build.gradle file.
 That is the build.gradle file that is in your project folder.